 Key Employment Stats:

-- The GDP of Nashville-Davidson-Murfreesboro-Franklin MSA is over $132.2 billion, according to the Federal Reserve Bank of St. Louis, and has grown by over 59% since 2010.
+- The GDP of Nashville-Davidson-Murfreesboro-Franklin MSA is more than $136 billion, according to the Federal Reserve Bank of St. Louis, and has grown by over 61% over the past ten years.

-- Nashville MSA has experienced job growth of 26% over the last 10 years, making the region the 2nd-fastest growing metro economy in the country.
+- Nashville MSA experienced job growth of 26% between 2010 and 2019, making the region the 2nd-fastest growing metro economy in the country.

 - Target industries in Nashville include health care, music and entertainment, advanced manufacturing, corporate operations, and supply chain management.